cake-admin/cake-admin.github.io/README.md

 **$ git fetch origin**
 Begin by pulling down the latest changes from the main branch or features branch you want to start with

-**$ git pull origin master**
+**$ git pull origin main**
-Get the latest code from the master branch on the remote repository
+Get the latest code from the main branch on the remote repository

 **$ git add _"src/filename.html"_**